Yarra Valley Water

 Yarrambat Community Sewerage Program

-59 properties in the area will receive a connection point to the new system, giving property owners the option to let us take care of their wastewater.
+51 properties in the area have received a connection point to the new system, giving property owners the option to let us take care of their wastewater.

 All properties will be serviced using a pressure sewer system.
 For information about pressure sewer systems, visit our Frequently Asked Questions page.